AdityeshR/BlockchainBasics/README.md

 Note:Remember this is about basics of Blockchain.It is a working instance of a Blockchain in its preliminary form over a network.Consensus algorithm finds the longest chain in network and replaces it on the node.
      Current stage does not have Smart Contract in place as well no validation of account.

-//Download the exe and run on a Windows system.
+//Download the zipped file.
+It contains Exe file and Readme.Run exe on a windows system.